github-aws-runners/terraform-aws-github-runner/modules/multi-runner/README.md

 The multi-runner module owns provider-neutral runner-configuration normalization, queues, shared runner-binary discovery, and webhook routing.
 Stable `multi_runner_config` entries continue to use the existing `modules/runners` module at their historical `module.runners["configuration"]` addresses.

 Entries under `experimental.multi_runner_config_v2` opt into `modules/runner-stack` at `module.runner_stacks["configuration"]`.
-That stack owns common scale-up, scale-down, pool, retry, Lambda roles, and the runner role and attachments.
+That stack coordinates internal provider-neutral modules for scale-up and scale-down, pool, job retry, and SSM housekeeping, and owns the common runner role and attachments.
 It dispatches typed provider configuration through `compute_provider.type`; the EC2 provider owns EC2 policy requirements, the instance profile, launch template, bootstrap resources, and provider-specific Lambda fragments.
+The runner-stack child modules are implementation details rather than standalone public entry points.
 EC2 remains the only Terraform-managed runner provider; microVM, CodeBuild, and other provider modules are future work.

 In v2, common runner-role configuration belongs under `runner.iam`; EC2's optional external instance-profile selection belongs under `compute_provider.ec2.instance_profile`.
 Provider policy documents are generated internally and attached by the common stack when it creates the role.
 An external role remains unmanaged and must already contain the required policies.